This is the last blog I am writing in this series, Communication Matters.

 About the blog

-The Knowledge Centre blog features short articles from our editorial team alongside thought pieces from leaders outside of the University, dscussing their views on a number of fields - be that industry, education, politics or life in general.
+The Knowledge Centre blog features comment and opinion from leaders outside of the University, dscussing their views on a number of fields - be that industry, education, politics or life in general.